Victoria Theatre

 The Victoria Theatre has been on the Theatres at Risk Register since we started the list in 2006.

-The current owner has commenced urgent repairs to the building, fixing holes in the roof, removing the vegetation growth and clearing debris.
-They have also installed new security shutters and CCTV to better secure the building, although forced entry continues to be a problem.
-Unaware of the restrictions regarding carrying out works to a listed building, this has been carried out without consent, however, the local authority has agreed that retrospective consent can be submitted for the works.
+The Victoria Theatre closed as a bingo hall in 2007 and has remained unoccupied ever since.
+It was bought by a local developer in 2018 and the building left neglected and in a serious state of dilapidation.
+It was put up for auction in October 2020 with a guide price of £400,000.
+The theatre was purchased by a private owner.
+The current owner completed urgent repairs to the building, fixing holes in the roof, removing the vegetation growth and clearing debris.
+They also installed new security shutters and CCTV to better secure the building, although forced entry continues to be a problem.
+Unaware of the restrictions regarding carrying out works to a listed building, this was carried out without consent, however, the local authority is currently working with the owner to resolve these issues.

 Like any building that has been left vacant for over a decade, the Victoria requires much work before it can be opened for public use.
 The scale of the works to restore the building is such that it is inevitable that some public funding will be required.